Dear Readers,

 ---|---|

-Kingdon: Animalia Phylum: Chordata Class: Mammalia Order: Carnivora Family: Ursidae Subfamily: Ailuropodinae Genus: Ailuropoda Species: Ailuropoda melanoleuca |
+Kingdon: Animalia Phylum: Chordata Class: Mammalia Order: Carnivora Family: Ursidae Genus: Ailuropoda Species: Ailuropoda melanoleuca |

-Body Length: 120–180 cm Tail Length: 10–16 cm Weight: males: 85–125 kg (but up to 150 kg in managed care); females: 70–100 kg Pelage: Coarse guard hairs that repel water; thick and woolly undercoat that provides warmth.
-Commonly, black-and-white (but more brownish fur patches in at least one subpopulation).
-Contrasting colors thought to be help pandas blend in with snow and shade. |
+Body Length: 120–180 cm (47–71 in) Tail Length: 10–15 cm (4–6 in) Weight: males: 85–125 kg, or 150–200 lb) (but up to 150 kg, or 330 lb, in managed care); females: 70–100 kg (150–200 lb) Coloration and fur: Coarse guard hairs repel water; thick and woolly undercoat provides warmth.
+Commonly, black-and-white pattern (but more brownish fur patches in at least one subpopulation).
+Contrasting colors provides camouflage for blending in with shadows and snow. |

 Distribution & Status | Behavior & Ecology |

-Range: 6 mountain ranges in central China (Sichuan, Shaanxi, and Gansu provinces) Habitat: montane forests with dense bamboo stands; prefer old-growth forests; shelter in tree hollows, rock crevices, and caves IUCN Status CITES Appendix Population Estimates: approximately 1,040 mature individuals; approximately 1,800-2,060 individuals total |
+Range: 6 remote mountain ranges in China (Sichuan, Shaanxi, and Gansu Provinces) Habitat: forests with adequate bamboo understory; prefer old-growth forests; shelter in tree hollows, rock crevices, and caves IUCN Status CITES Appendix Population Estimates: approximately 1,040 adults; approximately 1,800-2,060 individuals total |

 Locomotion: Can walk over rough terrain and through bamboo easily.
 Gait described as “rolling,” “ambling,” or “waddling."
-Rarely run, but will dash off if startled.
+Rarely run but will dash off if startled.
 Infrequently climb trees as adults, but young pandas (between 4 and 14 months old) commonly stay in a tree while mother forages.
 Activity Cycle: Active day and night.
-Active for about 50% of the day, for a few hours at a time.
-Most activity involves foraging and eating, as well as resting/sleeping.
-Social Groups: Generally solitary, except during breeding or raising cubs (females).
+Most activity involves resting/sleeping, foraging, and eating.
+Social Behavior: Generally solitary, except during breeding or raising cubs (females).
+Socialize "at a distance" through odors/smell.
 Communication: Scent mark trees, rocks, logs, stumps, etc. using gland secretions and urine.
 Strip bark; leave claw marks on trees; signal each other with body postures.
 Range of breeding and nonbreeding vocalizations, such as bleats, chirps, snorts, huffs.
-Tactile communication most common during breeding (adults) or between mother and cub.
-Diet: 99% bamboo leaves, stems, and shoots; rarely eat other kinds of plants but may have diet flexibility.
+Tactile communication most common during breeding (adults) or between a mother and cub.
+Diet (*not yet peer reviewed): 99% bamboo leaves, stems, and shoots; rarely eat other kinds of plants but may have diet flexibility.
 Opportunistically eat carrion and meat (eg, small rodents), crops, domestic animal feeds. |

 Reproduction & Development | Species Highlights |